csc-training/geocomputing/README.md

 ## Download

 If you have installed Git or You can download these scripts to any computer using git.
-To do this, first navigate to the destination folder (in Puhti this could be your project's **projappl** or **scratch** folder):
+To do this, first navigate to the destination folder (in Roihu this could be your project's **projappl** or **scratch** folder):

 `cd /projappl/<YOUR-PROJECT>`
 or